Due to a large number of requests, I've updated the tutorial with the finished dimensions and a few clarifications. Enjoy!

 Topstich all the way around strap to finish.

 OK, back to our lunch tote.
-Mark 3 inches in from each side, and 3 inches down from each side and pin strap. (pardon the fabric change here, needed to add a few pictures after the fact...)
+Mark 3 inches in from each side, and 3 inches down from each side and pin strap to the exterior fabric only. (pardon the fabric change here, needed to add a few pictures after the fact...)

-Sew in place making sure to not sew all the way to the top, since we still need to attach our zipper.
+Sew in place (to the exterior fabric only) making sure to not sew all the way to the top, since we still need to attach our zipper.

 OK, on to the zipper, my least favorite part of any project.
 Pin the right side of zipper (zipper pull facing) to the right side of one of your main bag panels.
 Lay the shiny side (right side) of the PUL on top of the wrong side of zipper, and the Insul-Bright on top of that.
 Using a zipper foot, sew a 1/4 inch seam through all layers.